mazzyy/RaynMaker.Portfolio/docs/Backlog.md

   - MWR
   - benchmark with ETF

+- show cash transactions and current cash as sanity check

+- sanity checks
+  - value is never negative - the event type defines whether it has to be substracted or summed up

 - refactor core positions logic
   - move to dedicated interactor and make buy and sell methods public so that we can test individually

+- re-read boostrap book to have better html (all these paragraphs ...)

 - anual roi actually is no simple math average ...